kanchantewary/learn-pyspark/notes/spark-streaming.md

     a.
 Append (only add new records to the output sink)
     b.
 Update (update changed records in place)
     c.
 Complete (rewrite the full output)
+The main idea behind Structured Streaming is to treat a stream of data as a table to which data is continuously appended.
+The job then periodically checks for new input data, process it, updates some internal state located in a state store if needed, and updates its result.
 Other concepts:
 Event time
 Watermark